f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings
 ---------------

 Once the IP addresses have been defined system settings such as DNS servers, NTP, and external logging should be defined.
-This can be done from the CLI, GUI, or API.
+This can be done from the CLI, webUI, or API.

 **From the CLI:**